-The 2019 Honda Pilot comes in 5 trim levels, and for most customers the middle EX-L trim level will get them everything they want, including leather, Cabin Talk, rear entertainment center, and 2 extra USB ports.
+The 2019 Honda Pilot comes in 5 trim levels, and for most customers, the middle EX-L trim level will get them everything they want, including leather, Cabin Talk, a rear entertainment center, and 2 extra USB ports.

 Exclusive Elite Features in the 2019 Honda Pilot